SimpleDeviceModel/sdm/src/sdk/examples/readme.txt

 This directory contains example SDM plugins.

 "simpleplugin" (C) demonstrates basic SDM features.
-Register and data streams are simulated in software.
+Registers and data streams are simulated in software.

 "uartdemo" (C++) communicates with an Arduino Uno board over the serial port and